 Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
-If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
-Always wash hands with soap and water if hands are visibly dirty: wash every part of your hands, top and bottom, including palms.
+If soap and water are not readily available, use an alcoholbased hand sanitizer with at least 60% alcohol.
+Always wash hands with soap and water if hands are visibly dirty: Wash every part of your hands, top to bottom, including palms.